 So, how do I become a part of the Honors College?

-At UNC Charlotte, the Honors College is an umbrella under which there are many separate honors programs.
-Students at UNC Charlotte can become a part of the Honors College by joining one or more of our 28 individual honors programs.
+At UNC Charlotte, the Honors College is the front door for all honors programs and high-achieving students.
+Students at UNC Charlotte can become a part of the Honors College by joining one or more of our 29 individual honors programs.

 "Which honors program should I join?"